 Present prospective members at a regular chapter meeting.

-Keep international membership chairman and executive director informed of all major activities.
+Keep international membership chair and Executive Director informed of all major activities.

 Devise new methods of attracting members, check newspapers and other periodicals for names of likely members and see that they are contacted.